BalticMicrosoftDevelopersCommunity/letsbuild-2021/3.EF-Core-and-Database/README.md

 # EntityFramework Core & Database

- The goal of the sessions is to demonstrate:
+ The goal of the session is to demonstrate:

 * how to create and deploy a database
 * how to create and use test data
-* how to work with the database using EntityFramework Core.
+* how to work with the database using Entity Framework Core.

 This Git repository folder contains: